PimHuijnen/Looking_back_newspapers/README.md

 # Looking back in Newspapers

-Data and code belonging to the project Looking Back in Newspapers
+Data and code accompanying the study Everyday memory: A computational analysis of the changing relation between past and present in Dutch newspapers in the twentieth Century